Jacob of Edessa: Canons and liturgy

 Jacob compiled a collection of ecclesiastical canons.
 In his letter to the priest Addai, a set of canons is presented as responses to Addai's inquiries.
 This collection was edited by Lagarde in Reliquiae juris eccl. syriace and by Thomas Joseph Lamy in his dissertation.
 Additional canons were included in Wright's Notulae syriacae.
 All of these were translated and explained by Carl Kayser in Die Canones Jacobs von Edessa (Leipzig, 1886).

 Jacob also made significant contributions to Syriac liturgy, both through original compositions and translations from Greek.
-As a liturgical author, he created an anaphora, revised the Liturgy of St. James, and wrote the renowned Book of Treasures.
+As a liturgical author, he created an anaphora, revised the Liturgy of St. James.
 He also composed orders for baptism, the blessing of waters on the eve of Epiphany, and the celebration of matrimony.
 Additionally, he translated many of Severus of Antioch's works into Syriac one of which is the order of baptism.

 Philosophy

 Jacob’s principal philosophical work was the Enchiridion or Manual, a tract on philosophical terminology.
 While some translations of Aristotle were attributed to him, some may be the work of others; for instance, the De causa omnium causarum, once linked to Jacob, has been shown to be of later origin by another bishop of Edessa.